holochain/wind-tunnel-runner/README.md

 Now navigate to <https://login.tailscale.com/admin/machines> and confirm that the new machine is there.

+#### Password Access

+> \[!Warning\]
+> The password is hashed with a random salt and SSH access is managed via
+> Tailscale so it should be safe enough to share.
+However, know that if you
+> allow access to this machine to the public then password access via SSH
+> should be disabled.

+Once the machine is added as a Colmena node, the password is set in the [flake.nix](flake.nix) file and cannot be changed manually.
+You should not need the password as you can SSH via Tailscale without it but the password is in the password manager's shared vault under `Nomad Client Root Password`.

+##### Changing the Password

+To change the password, generate a new one in the password manager's shared vault and then use `mkpasswd` to generate the hash and set the value of `users.users.root.hashedPassword` in the `defaults` to change the password for all nodes.

 ### Disable key expiration

 By default all nodes need a new key every 90 days.
 For these machines it is